SiliconLabs/wiseconnect/docs/software-reference/manuals/siwx91x-software-reference-manual.md

 2. Use  ```sl_iostream_read(sl_iostream_t *stream,void *buffer,size_t buffer_length,size_t *bytes_read)``` api to read from a IOSTREAM.
 3. If multiple IOSTREAM components are installed IOSTREAM LOG can be used for selecting which IOSTREAM to use.

+> **Note:**
-> **Note:** For more information on how use above IOSTREAM apis refere to IOSTREAM USART BAREMETAL example.
+> 1. For more information on how use above IOSTREAM apis refere to IOSTREAM USART BAREMETAL example.
-> **Note:** IOSTREAM VUART , IOSTREAM debug has limited support.
+> 2. IOSTREAM VUART , IOSTREAM debug has limited support.

 ### SLEEP-Timer